SergeyMatrosov/GoogleAds_Check_New_Campaign/README.md

 # Google_Ads_Check_New_Campaign
-Check Campaign Settings Before Start Using Google Ads Scripts (JavaScript) (all comments are in russian by now, sorry)
+It checks campaign settings before start (using Goolge Ads scripts) (all comments are in russian by now, sorry)

-Check List for Google Ads (not all of it could be checked by script, I don't remember what exactly, sorry, I wrote it year and a half ago):
+Checklist for Google Ads (not all of it could be checked by script, I don't remember what exactly, sorry, I wrote it year and a half ago):

 I. Campaign Level
 1. Network